 Although it’s easy to get caught up in seasonal marketing tactics, viewing the end of the year as a one-time chance to get the most sales possible, the truth is that your efforts during these months can have a lasting impact far beyond New Year’s Day.

-Your goal should not be to generate as many new sales as possible during December (although that’s a nice bonus), but rather to build awareness, engagement and loyalty that you can leverage throughout 2017.
-To make that happen, formulate a plan to stay in contact with the new leads and customers you snagged during the holiday rush via a long-term nurture sequence.
+Your goal should not be to generate as many new sales as possible during December (although that’s a nice bonus), but rather to build awareness, engagement and loyalty that you can leverage throughout next year.
+To make that happen, formulate a plan to stay in contact with the new leads and customers you snagged during the holiday rush via a long-term nurture campaign.

 If you focus on nurturing your list year-round, your seasonal promotions are bound to be even better next year.
 According to Vivial.net, “Businesses that communicate with their target audience year-round have more successful holiday marketing campaigns (and, thus, sales) because they have built up strong relationships with shoppers.”